Extended School Year Ideas for Special Education

 Are you having trouble finding social studies activities for your students?
 You want to make sure that each of them learns something new and exciting

-As the end of the school year comes closer it is easy to forget that we can help our students, families, and ourselves in the
+As the end of the school year comes closer, it is easy to forget that we can help our students, families, and ourselves in the

 Ever wonder how to utilize your teach contract hours?
 Special education teachers are some of the only teachers that have to teach all subject areas.